 Essentially Butler suffered a small stroke which affected the specific area of the brain that alters a person's speech.
 The most famous case of Foreign Accent Syndrome is that of 30-year-old Georg Herman Monrad-Krohn.
 He picked up a German accent having been hit by a shrapnel in Oslo from a German air raid in 1941.

-After nearly two years of living with the new accent Butler, and her family, are happy to live with it.
+Butler, and her family, are happy to live with it.
 She says that people find foreign accents interesting and she feels more confident speaking to strangers now.
 She explained "It’s just like a new toy.”

 Thankfully both Bulter and Gregory seem to be able to see the funny side of it.